danielpuschmann/bae-rss-test/docker/README.md

 ```
 docker run -e MYSQL_DBUSR=root -e MYSQL_DBPASSWORD=my-secret-pw -e MYSQL_HOST=rss_db -e MYSQL_PORT=3333 -p PORT:8080 --link rss_db rss
 ```
+**Note**: You can change the values of the MySQL connection (database password, and database port), but they must be same as the used when running the MySQL container.

 Once that you have run these commands, the RSS should be up and running in `http://YOUR_HOST:PORT/fiware-rss` replacing `YOUR_HOST` by the host of your machine and `PORT` by the port selected in the previous step.